1. Please review the courses in your programs and compare with other programs in your designated area of study.

 2. Is there any unnecessary duplication of courses across the programs within the Area of Study?

 - Are there gaps or missing courses to help students develop the competencies and SLO required?

-- Are there electives that have commonality and can serve as default on multiple programs in your area of study?
+- Are there electives that have a commonality and can serve as default on multiple programs in your area of study?

 3. There must be at least 15 SCH difference in terms of required course work before a program “specialization” may constitute a separate associate degree.
 Further, there should be a limited number of “specializations” prior to the associate degree award.
 Specializations of less than 15 SCH may still be listed in the Catalog and posted on student’s transcripts and diplomas.